OrdinaryMagician/saya_m/README.md

 You'd be lucky to find extra ammo around, unless it's from another BFG spawn.

+### Slot 9 - Splatter Rifle *[???]*

+*"OH GOD THERE'S BLOOD EVERYWHERE!"*

+A rarity from **Dr. Locke**'s old repertoire, created during a time where he gave up entirely on pretending his creations were meant to be toys.
+This thing will make just about anything go *"pop"* in an instant. **Saya** has personally noted that it's *"literally a real life **Instagib Rifle**"*.

+Its ammunition is limited, so use it wisely.
+Has a chance to appear in secret rooms.

+### Splatter Core

+These are extremely rare, and will take the place of their weapon spawn once it's obtained.

+### Slot 0 - Furious Warhammer *[???]*

+*"Kira-sama...
+Thank you."*

+A gift from the **God of Fury** himself, who values **Saya** greatly as a friend.
+It is his very own weapon that he employs to defend the **Votrexxian** people.
+Even in the hands of a puny human, its strength will remain the same as if it were wielded by its own creator.

+Primary fire performs side swings, while secondary is a strong overhead attack, capable of crushing even the beefiest of enemies.

+Energy for this weapon is limited when not wielded by its rightful owner, and once it fully drains, the weapon is returned to **Kira**, so he may recharge it.
+You might get a chance to find this as a very rare spawn inside secret areas.

 ### Slot X - Ninnacht Jackhammer *[Blursphere]*

 *"This fucking thing has no right to exist."*

 The weapon that brought **Ninnacht Armaments** to ruin, the most disastrous thing ever conceived.
 Its very existence is a mistake.
 A fully automatic 12-gauge shotgun with a 12 shot drum magazine that requires full gun disassembly to replace.
 Only a couple prototypes were made.
 Ex-CEO **James Heinen-Bradstenfeldt** suggested at the time that should any remaining prototypes be found, they must immediately be dropped into an active volcano.

 **Saya** will simply throw it away after those 12 shots.
 If you keep it idle for a while, she'll throw it away on her own anyway because it sucks.
 She also refuses to put it into her inventory, so switching from it also throws it away.
-She will not pick it back up again afterwards, and you will never see it spawn again ever in that IWAD.
+She will not pick it back up again afterwards, and you will never see it spawn ever again.
+Any further Blurspheres you encounter will be replaced by cookies.

 ## Spellcasting